VladRodionov/mcdc/README.md

 ## Get Involved

 MC/DC is an independent open-source initiative focused on bringing **dictionary-based compression** and **memory-efficiency analytics** to production-grade caching systems.
-It has been designed, implemented, and tested with great attention to performance, compatibility, and practical integration with tools like Memcached.

 This project represents many months of engineering and research effort — from low-level Zstandard optimization to dictionary lifecycle management and cross-platform benchmarking.
 It demonstrates that memory efficiency and speed can coexist in open infrastructure software.

-If you find MC/DC useful, inspiring, or relevant to your work, there are several ways to get involved:
+If you find MC/DC useful or relevant to your work, there are several ways to get involved:
 1. **Contribute ideas or feedback** — share your experiences, feature suggestions, or use cases.
 2. **Collaborate on proof-of-concept (POC) projects** — help validate MC/DC in real-world environments.
 3. **Engage professionally** — sponsored features, consulting, or performance tuning work are all welcome.